 Now comes the most important part of the preparations – setting up your character.
 Inexperienced players will rush through this step, eager to play the game.
 But the brittle taste of a loss or two will teach them to carefully select items and action cards.

-Action cards are what makes your character do things and selecting just 10 when you can have twice as that available is not an easy task.
+Action cards are what makes your character do things and selecting just 10 when you can have twice as many available is not an easy task.
 There are a lot of factors to consider: what does the scenario require you to do, will you need heals, ranged damage, melee damage, which of your powerful abilities to bring, and what will your fellow co-players bring?

-The actual gameplay is based around playing cards from your hand.
+The actual gameplay is based on playing cards from your hand.
 As said, you start with ten and play two each round.
 The cards have a top and a bottom action.
 The top is typically an attack, while the bottom is typically a move.
-But that’s not always the case – there are all sorts of action: moves of various lengths, jumps, melee attacks, ranged attacks, heals, negative conditions, special actions, and so on.
+But that’s not always the case – there are all sorts of actions: moves of various lengths, jumps, melee attacks, ranged attacks, heals, negative conditions, special actions, and so on.
 Some actions (usually stronger) also grant experience points or infuse elements.

 Elements infused on the battlefield can enhance actions on later cards, but it has to be the right element.
 There are six of them, so infusing the right one at the right time is important to building powerful actions.
 But be careful, as monsters can also use (and infuse) elements.
 Getting a Disarm, just because that element is infused can be very painful.